-Before you install the Serena Release Manager suite of products, make sure you have completed the prerequisites as follows:
+Before you install the Serena ALM suite of products, make sure you have completed the prerequisites as follows.
+The installation and configuration of the required products should proceed in the following order given unless you have the experience and necessity to do otherwise.